DavisDavisDavis/Space-Invaders/README.md

-# Space-Invaders
+# 👾 Space-Invaders 👾
 Hello world!
-In this project I tried out Unity and implementing machine learning to a game!
+In this project I tried out Unity and implementing machine learning to a game with the ml-agents framework!
 The game of choice being...
-Space Invaders! 👾✨
+Space Invaders! ✨

 ### Starting the AI 😸
 Just start the game and watch the AI play!
 I have made a few other models that can be tried out.
 Open the project via [Unity](unity.com/download) then inside the Unity editor click on the player game object and find the Agent component.
 The current model is ``The one`` but it can be easily changed.